Life - Giving Breath

 What are the main things our doctor often encourages us to manage?
 Stress levels!
 Stress can cause unhealthy blood pressure and heart conditions.
 We don't need a prescription for breathing.
 We can take it --as medicine-- anytime.
 Isn't that beautiful?

 We should be able to take in 3 times more oxygen than we do.
-With shallow breathing, we are expelling some waste gases and toxins.
-We also risk losing essential elasticity in the lower portion of our lungs.
+With shallow breathing, we are expelling some waste gases and toxins, but not all the toxins we could if we were to breath more deeply.
+We also risk losing essential elasticity in the lower portion of our lungs by shallow breathing.
 I now know that I transport vital energy around my body when practicing good breathing.
 I can boost this robust process further by "visualizing health-giving energy flooding into [my] lungs" (J. Alexander, page 81) and my whole body as I inhale.
 I can then visualize stale and used-up energy exiting my body when I exhale.
 I love this because I can actually 'see' and feel myself becoming healthier and purer on the inside.
 I encourage everyone to choose to breathe healthier, life-giving breath starting today.

 Let's give ourselves more Life and see how far we can go.